-The City of Seattle’s Office of the Waterfront & Civic Projects, working with community partner Alliance for Pioneer Square, has begun an effort to improve east-west streets in the heart of Pioneer Square.
+The City of Seattle’s Office of the Waterfront & Civic Projects, working with community partner Alliance for Pioneer Square, is improving east-west streets in the heart of Pioneer Square.
 This project will design and construct improvements on portions of Main, Washington, King and Yesler streets between 2nd Avenue and Alaskan Way.

 This effort will:

 - Connect the heart of historic Pioneer Square to the new 20-acre waterfront park

 - Provide safe, convenient and graceful pedestrian connections

 - Improve accessibility for people of all ages and abilities